ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 editor to answer all of the questions in the `writing/reflection.md` file.
 For instance, you should provide the output of the Python program in a fenced code block and explain the meaning of the Python source code segments that you implemented and tested.
-Along with answering all the questions about your experiences with project, you should explain every function call that occurs when running the program with a command like `poetry run contactsearcher --from-unit Fahrenheit --to-unit Celsius --temperature 71.6`.
+As you answer the reflection's questions, take particular care as you explain every computational step that occurs when running the program with a command like `poetry run contactsearcher --job-description "engineer" --contacts-file input/contacts.txt`.

 ## Project Assessment